 Advertisement

 The Newcastle Writers Festival was in early April.
 The inaugural event was held in 2013 and it has since bloomed into one of the largest regional writers festivals in Australia.

-Some of the 2025 guests were Markus Zusak (The Book Thief), Julie Goodwin, Peter Greste, Geraldine Brooks (Horse), Omar Sakr (Son of Sin) and Michelle de Kretser (Theory & Practice – which was shortlisted for the 2025 Stella Prize).
+Some of the 2025 guests were Markus Zusak (The Book Thief), Julie Goodwin, Peter Greste, Geraldine Brooks (Horse), Omar Sakr (Son of Sin) and Michelle de Kretser (Theory & Practice).

+Advertisement